NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 <br>

-A new extension template window and Visual Studio Code will open after you have select the folder location, folder name, and extension ID.
+A new extension template window and Visual Studio Code will open after you have selected the folder location, folder name, and extension ID.

 ## Step 1.2: Naming your extension